UnityPoint Health - Finley Hospital specialty surgeons perform a variety of surgeries to help improve the health of the Tri-State area.

 Tim Loeffelholz, Finley eye care patient

 A cataract is the clouding of the normally clear, natural crystalline lens of the eye.
-The lens is composed of water and protein.
-The protein is arranged in a highly organized pattern that allows light to pass through it with minimal distortion.
+The lens is composed of water and protein, that protein is arranged in a highly organized pattern that allows light to pass through it with minimal distortion.
 As a result, the lens appears virtually clear.
-The lens can become cloudy (see Causes of Cataracts), blocking or scattering some light and preventing it from reaching the retina in sharp focus.
+The lens can become cloudy blocking or scattering some light and preventing it from reaching the retina in sharp focus.
 This causes blurred vision and glare.
 Most cataracts progress slowly over a period of years, but their rate of progression is unpredictable.
 They can affect one eye or both eyes.
 Read Frequently Asked Questions and Answers about Femtosecond Laser Assisted Cataract Surgery with doctors Juan Nieto and Justin Risma.

 Treatment of Cataracts - Laser Assisted Cataract Surgery